100+ Best Things to do in LA | The Ultimate Bucket List

 John Sowden House

-Also known as the 'Jaws House', the John Sowden House is a Lloyd Write designed mansion that was build in 1926.
+Also known as the ‘Jaws House’, the John Sowden House is a Lloyd Wright designed mansion that was built in 1926.
 It got its moniker for the shark mouth-like facade that is featured on the outside of house, but the house is actually ancient Mayan-themed in design.

 I mean, this is LA.
 You gotta go weird or go home.